Canton Mint

-The Canton Mint also romanised as Kwangtung Mint was a mint located in Guangdong (Canton), China, which produced coinage at the discretion of the Guangdong Provincial government.
+The Canton Mint also romanised as Kwangtung Mint was a Chinese mint located in Canton (Guangzhou), Guangdong which produced coinage at the discretion of the Guangdong Provincial government.
 Opened in 1889 it was the first mint in China that used modern minting techniques and was at the time the largest mint in the world producing 2.7 million coins per day.